microsoft/OMS-docker/Troubleshoot/README.md

 # Troubleshooting script

 Prequisites:
-- Collect Subscription ID, Resource group name and AKS Cluster name from the 'Overview' page of your AKS cluster
+- For AKS or ARO Cluster, Collect ResourceId of the cluster
+- For AKS-Engine Cluster, Collect SubscriptionId and ResourceGroupName of the cluster where are resources exists

 # AKS or ARO